Now includes PowerPoint AND Boom card versions! Page 2 includes a link to add the Boom card version of this game to your Boom Learning library.

 Designed to be used during teletherapy sessions for speech therapy (also works for occupational therapy or for eLearning!)
-This game requires PowerPoint to play and will not work in Google Slides!
+The PPT version of this game requires PowerPoint to play and will not work in Google Slides!

 One player hides an object from the left column behind any object on the shelves by clicking and dragging it behind.
 The other player tries to guess where the object is hiding by asking yes/no questions or providing descriptions containing specific vocabulary, adjectives/attributes, and/or location concepts.
 When all rounds are complete, the player who found the hidden object(s) in the fewest number of guesses is the winner!